sandhyaraj8/sas-class/chap-05/video_05_page1.md

 ### Introduction
-* iNFORMAT tells sas how to read raw data.
+* Informat tells sas how to read data and raw data.
-* It converts character value to numeric value
+* It converts character value to numeric values.

+*Format tells sas how to write a data.
+*to convert a numeric or character value into another character value.